Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

-We often hear that there are mitigating factors that cause obesity or overweight and that, in a lot of cases, we can’t actually help being overweight or obese and it can’t be helped with a weight loss programme.
+We often hear that there are mitigating factors that cause obesity or overweight and that, in a lot of cases, we can’t actually help being overweight or obese.

 It is how we were raised…